Can Bionano Genomics Inc. (BNGO) Remain Competitive?

-Bionano Genomics Inc. (NASDAQ:BNGO) went down by -12.26% from its latest closing price compared to the recent 1-year high of $6.28.
-The company’s stock price has collected 29.59% of gains in the last five trading sessions.
+Bionano Genomics Inc. (NASDAQ:BNGO) went up by 6.79% from its latest closing price compared to the recent 1-year high of $6.28.
+The company’s stock price has collected 6.54% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/12/21 that Airbnb, Merck, High Tide, Square: What to Watch in the Stock Market Today

 Is It Worth Investing in Bionano Genomics Inc. (NASDAQ :BNGO) Right Now?